Why should you clean your tweezers and how often should you clean them?

 3) Let them air dry or dry them with a clean lint-free cloth

 4) Once dry, submerge the tweezer in isopropyl alcohol for at least 30minutes.
 Dry with a clean disposable cloth/tissue.
+If you use another type disinfectant (which is also totally fine) like PinoClean or Barbicide it is important to follow the guidelines and instructions for that specific disinfectant.
+Each disinfectant will have different times for its effectiveness.

 As mentioned before this process takes at least half an hour so you will need more than one set of tweezers.
 Buy your next set here by clicking here!